sabri-gharbi/Pixalione-internship-test/README.md

 usename: `instructor` <br/>
 password: `test1234`

+Node: you can edit the user's information by clicking on the collapse on the top right side (student/instructor) and then on the profile link

 ## Deploy

 The easiest way to deploy my application is to use Vercel.
 I have already prepared a link for you: <br/>